1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1954-D Nickel Value

-The 1954-D nickel is notable for its massive mintage of over 117 million coins, making it common in circulated condition.
-Its primary numismatic significance lies in its condition rarity.
-While countless coins were produced, few survived in top grades with fully detailed steps on Monticello, making high-grade, Full Steps specimens genuinely scarce.
+The 1954-D nickel is notable for its massive mintage of over 117 million coins — the first year Denver’s Jefferson nickel output crossed the 100-million mark.
+This makes it the most common 1954 variety in circulated condition.
+Its primary numismatic significance lies in its condition rarity: few coins survived in top grades with fully detailed Monticello steps, making high-grade Full Steps specimens genuinely scarce despite the enormous original mintage.

 1954-D Nickel Price/Grade Chart